lukephills/email-subscribers/readme.txt

 * Bug fixed on Double Opt-In welcome mail check (Previously it was not checking admin setting for welcome mail).
 * Tested up to WordPress 3.9.2

+= 1.9 =

+* New option added in admin setting page to update Sent Mail Report  Subject/Content.
+For each newsletter mail and notification mail, plugin will send one report mail to admin with default content.
+Now with this option, admin can update that default mail content.

 == Upgrade Notice ==

 = 1.0 =